cunnane/xloil/docs/source/GettingStarted.rst

     XLOIL_PATH='''C:\lib\xloil```
     ...
     Plugins=["xloil_Python.dll", "xlOil_SQL.dll"]
+    ...

-``XLOIL_PATH`` allows the `xlOil.xll` addin to locate the main xlOil DLL if the addin is being run from a different directory.
-When the main DLL has loaded, xlOil loads the specified plugins.
-It searches for these plugins first in the directory containing `xlOil.dll`, then the directory containing the XLL, then the usual DLL search paths.
+``XLOIL_PATH`` allows the *xlOil.xll* addin to locate the main xlOil DLL if the addin is being run from a different directory, which is normally the case.
+When the main *xlOil.dll* has loaded, xlOil loads the specified plugins.
+It searches for these plugins first in the directory containing *xlOil.dll*, then the directory containing the XLL, then the usual DLL search paths.

 Setting enviroment variables in settings files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~